Sorry, you need to enable JavaScript to visit this website.

 To drive industry-wide transparency, we publish the list of our soy suppliers in our supply chain (pdf, 231Kb), along with their countries of origin.

 We also engage with suppliers to progressively map their location and the origin of the soy production.
-This is important so we can understand our exposure to non-compliance based on our Responsible Sourcing Standard – and also to raise awareness among our suppliers that improved traceability in the soy sector is critical.
+This is important so we can understand our exposure to non-compliance based on our Responsible Sourcing Core Requirements – and also to raise awareness among our suppliers that improved traceability in the soy sector is critical.

 We have estimated our embedded soy footprint and the portion (pdf, 314Kb) which has potential exposure to countries with ongoing deforestation and conversion risks